Le-Jared/Le-Jared/README.md

 <img  src="./thoughtworks-gif_dribbble.gif" height="290px" align="right" />

-- 🔭 I’m currently working on `Upskilling Myself`.
+- 🔭 I’m currently working on `Upskilling and building bots`.

-- 👨🏻‍💻 I’m looking to collaborate for `Dev Projects`
+- 👨🏻‍💻 I’m looking to collaborate in `Building bots`

-- 🤔 I’m looking for help with `Learning Java` 😅
+- 🤔 I’m looking for help with `Contributing to BotHub`

 - 💬 Ask me about anything, I love to learn from people's experiences